What is a Merger Model?

-As seen in the above example, the purchase consideration discharged exactly matches the worth of the company.
-However, in many cases that may not be the case.
-In practice, the consideration may be more or less than its fair value.
+As seen in the above example, the purchase consideration discharged exactly matches the company’s worth.
+However, in many cases, that may not be the case.
+The consideration may be more or less than its fair value in practice.
 This may be for several reasons.
-The acquiring companies may be fine with paying a premium for firms with high synergy benefits or with valuable assets on its books.
+The acquiring companies may be fine with paying a premium for firms with high synergy benefits or with valuable assets on their books.
 Conversely, a sick unit or a firm undergoing turmoil may be sold off at much below its fair value.
 Such scenarios give rise to intangibles on the balance sheet.

 The below-mentioned key must be remembered:

 Consideration < Net Asset Value = Adjustment to Capital Reserve